ewpratten/ewpratten.com/content/hobbies/software/competitive-programming.md

 Later that same year, I was granted an invite to the elusive [Google Foobar](https://foobar.withgoogle.com/) challenge.
 I forgive anyone that has no idea what I'm talking about here.
 Google Foobar is Google's super secret hiring challenge.
 Googling it will lead you to a few blog posts by other people that got invited, and not a whole lot else.
 Invites are granted *by Google* and will pop up on your screen when on one of their websites if they deem you worthy.
 At the time I completed Foobar, there were five challenges of progressing difficulty, covering everything you might expect from a hard programming interview, but all put together as parts of a story.
 It was a really really cool experience.
 And yes, I did say *"completed"*.
 I even got the recruiting email from Google, but was ultimately rejected due to being too young (14 at the time).

 > Hi Evan,
 ><br>Hope all is well!
 I work on Google’s Campus Tech Intern Recruiting team and saw you had played the foo.bar challenge in the past.
-I’m really interested in learning more about you and sharing what opportunities we have for University students.
+I’m really interested in learning more about you and sharing what opportunities we have for students.
 > <br>...

 In February 2019, with the same group as before, I participated in the [Canadian Computing Competition](https://cemc.uwaterloo.ca/contests/computing.html) held by the Centre for Education in Mathematics and Computing at the University of Waterloo.
 I also participated in ECOO again that year in March.